Catch and Release Fishing in Amazonia

 The concept of catching a desirable sport fish and then releasing it, unharmed, has a long history.
 Trout anglers in England have utilized the practice for several centuries in an effort to maintain fish populations in their prized, local streams.
 Fishing legends and authors, Zane Grey and Lee Wulff, popularized the concept in the United States in the middle part of the 20th century (1).
 Conservation and fishery departments throughout the United States and around the world embraced and applied the concept as a conservation and fishery management tool (2).

 In recent years, these concepts have dovetailed with the desire to implement "sustainable harvest" systems in tropical rainforest habitats (3).
 Catch and release fishing in this new application helps to ensure environmental preservation while promoting the economic independence of indigenous peoples.
-This essay will describe observations of several recently evolved sport fisheries in the Amazon basin for the purpose of providing background descriptions of their effectiveness and benefits in the applied areas.
+This review will describe observations of several recently evolved sport fisheries in the Amazon basin for the purpose of providing background descriptions of their effectiveness and benefits in the applied areas.

 The observations recounted here indicate that the availability of a robust catch and release fishery is an attraction to sport fishing tourism and can provide environmental protection to a region while simultaneously enabling an economically beneficial sustainable harvest for its inhabitants.